FAA Medical – The Gatekeeper Letter

 The Deferral Process

-There are three possible outcomes to every FAA medical exam.
-You can be issued or denied your medical certificate or your exam may be deferred to the FAA for further review.
+FAA Medical Deferral Process – Every FAA medical exam has three possible outcomes.
+You can be issued or denied your medical certificate, or your exam may be deferred to the FAA for further review.
 Whenever you do not meet the criteria to be issued a medical certificate at the exam, your case is usually deferred to the FAA for further review and disposition.
-Applicants are rarely denied by the AME.
+The AME rarely denies applicants.
 The FAA prefers that the AME just defer the case and let them confirm the situation.

-Once an exam is deferred there will typically be an initial look by an FAA medical case reviewer around a month or two after the exam is submitted by the AME.
-They are looking to see if supporting documentation is present or not, but they are not reading all of the supporting documents in detail nor are they making a final disposition of your case.
-If you do not have any supporting documentation, the FAA will send you a letter in the mail asking for more information related to the issues disclosed on your MedXPress application.
+Once an exam is deferred, an FAA medical case reviewer will typically perform an initial look around a month or two after the AME submits the exam.
+They are looking to see if supporting documentation is present, but they are not reading all of the supporting documents in detail or making a final disposition of your case.
+Suppose you do not have any supporting documentation.
+In that case, the FAA will send you a letter asking for more information related to the issues disclosed on your MedXPress application.

 Getting a Letter from the FAA

 The letter you get from the FAA will most often highlight the medical condition of concern.
-This should not be much of a surprise to you given that you filled out MedXPress and hopefully your AME explained why your exam was being deferred.
-The letter will have very specific requirements and it will also have certain timelines associated with the request.
+This should not be much of a surprise to you, given that you filled out MedXPress, and hopefully, your AME explained why your exam was being deferred.
+The letter will have very specific requirements and certain timelines associated with the request.

-We previously wrote about the Horror Story of delay when stuck in what seems to be a never ending back and forth cycle with the FAA.
-The FAA sends a letter, you respond.
-They send another letter and you respond again.
-Many times the issue has to do with the documentation itself.
-The FAA asked for information related to X and what you submitted either doesn’t meet the criteria or also introduced Y, a new condition that the FAA was not previously aware of.
+We previously wrote about the Horror Story of delay when stuck in what seems to be a never-ending back-and-forth cycle with the FAA.
+The FAA sends a letter, and you respond.
+They sent another letter,r and you responded again.
+Many times, the issue has to do with the documentation itself.
+The FAA asked for information related to.
+What you submitted either doesn’t meet the criteria or introduced Y, a new condition that the FAA was unaware of.
 But there is a specific type of letter that we call the Gatekeeper.

 What is a Gatekeeper?

-Sometimes a pilot has multiple medical issues that all need to have documentation to support their application.
+Sometimes, a pilot has multiple medical issues that must be documented to support their application.
 Some things, like musculoskeletal complaints and basic vision testing, can readily be evaluated by the AME during the exam.
-But many medical conditions can only be properly evaluated with lab testing, specific examination techniques and perhaps radiographic studies such as MRIs or CT scans.
+However, many medical conditions can only be adequately assessed with lab testing, specific examination techniques, and perhaps radiographic studies such as MRIs or CT scans.
 If all of your medical issues that need further review are on the lower end of concern, they will all be addressed in the letter from the FAA.

-The Gatekeeper letter does not seem to be a policy, but we have definitely observed this phenomenon.
-If you can’t get past the Gatekeeper, then you aren’t getting a medical certificate regardless of how your other medical conditions are doing.
-To us it seems as though the FAA medical division is using the Gatekeeper letter as a form of efficiency.
+The Gatekeeper letter is not a policy, but we have observed this phenomenon.
+If you can’t get past the Gatekeeper, you aren’t getting a medical certificate, regardless of how your other medical conditions are doing.
+It seems the FAA medical division is using the Gatekeeper letter as a form of efficiency.
 Perhaps they don’t want to review dozens of pages of medical records for several different conditions when most of them won’t even matter from a certification standpoint.

-In this example the FAA letter only asks you about the head injury.
-They want all of the medical records from the event, a detailed clinical progress note from your neurologist, and the results of any interval testing and evaluations.
-You dutifully gather up all of this information and submit it to the FAA on time.
+In this example, the FAA letter only asks about the head injury.
+They want all the medical records from the event, a detailed clinical progress note from your neurologist, and any interval testing and evaluation results.
+You dutifully gather and submit all this information to the FAA on time.
 Six or eight months go by while your case is in review, but the FAA determines that you did not have a significant brain bleed based on your medical documentation.
 Perhaps you misinterpreted what your physicians initially told you.

 Another Letter, but not Approved

-Because you made it past the Gatekeeper you now have a legitimate shot at getting your medical certificate.
+Because you passed the Gatekeeper, you now have a legitimate shot at getting your medical certificate.
 The FAA sends you a new letter telling you so.
-But this letter also wants to know about those other medical conditions that they didn’t ask about before.
-The better part of a year has gone by when you get this new letter telling you that you have passed the traumatic brain injury situation and now they want to know about conditions B, C and D. And they give you the customary 60 days to get the requested medical information to them.
+But this letter also wants to know about those other medical conditions they didn’t ask about before.
+The better part of a year has gone by when you get this new letter telling you that you have passed the traumatic brain injury situation.
+Now they want to know about conditions B, C, and D. And they give you the customary 60 days to get the requested medical information to them.

 Related Posts